oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

-# Provision an Oracle Autonomous AI Database
+# Create an Oracle Autonomous AI Database

 ## Introduction

-This lab walks you through the steps to provision an Oracle Autonomous AI Database using the Azure portal.
+This lab walks you through the steps to create an Oracle Autonomous AI Database using the Azure portal.

 Estimated Time: 10 minutes